 Things to Do in Nashville TN, Tours, Shows, Cruises, & More

-Home of country music and tons of quality family fun, it is no wonder that Nashville, TN is one of the most popular destinations in the country.
+Home of country music and tons of quality family fun, it is no wonder that the city is one of the most popular destinations in the country.

-Grand Ole Opry: Probably one of the most popular and world-renown things to do in Nashville, the Grand Ole Opry is a classic favorite among Music City visitors.
+Grand Ole Opry: Probably one of the most popular and world-renown things to do in the area, the Grand Ole Opry is a classic favorite among visitors.
 This venue has seen some of the best country music artists including Patsy Cline, Hank Williams, Johnny Cash, and more.
-Modernly, guests can catch some of the hottest stars in today’s current country music scene.
+Modernly, guests can catch some of the hottest stars in today’s current country scene.
 Regardless of who you see perform, these halls have been home to some of the most legendary performances, so you do not want to miss out on seeing a concert held here.

-Country Music Hall of Fame and Museum: The Country Music Hall of Fame is another place that truly showcases the influence that Nashville has had on the music industry.
-Here, guests can views some of the most intriguing artifacts and more that once belonged to music legends.
+Country Music Hall of Fame and Museum: The Country Music Hall of Fame is another place that truly showcases the influence that the city has had on the entertainment industry.
+Here, guests can views some of the most intriguing artifacts and more that once belonged to industry legends.
 As well as tons of interesting displays, guests can honor those who have made their places on the Hall of Fame.
 Whether you embark upon a self-guided tour or audio tour, you are bound to have an amazing time.

-Ryman Auditorium: Head to downtown Nashville to visit the Ryman Auditorium.
-This music venue is one of the most famous in the world.
+Ryman Auditorium: Head downtown to visit the Ryman Auditorium.
+This venue is one of the most famous in the world.
 As well as being home to performances throughout the year, including the Grand Ole Opry Christmas show, the Ryman also offers tours to visitors.

 Music City Trolley Hop: The Music City Trolley Hop is an unforgettable adventure for all ages.
 This tour takes guests to see some of the best parts of Nashville, including the Ryman Auditorium, Riverfront Train Station, Tennessee State Capitol building, and more.
-With a hop on/hop off feature, guests can see Music City at their own pace, completely making brand new memories along the way.
+With a hop on/hop off feature, guests can see the sights at their own pace, completely making brand new memories along the way.

-Nashville Parthenon: Found downtown in the Tennessee Centennial Park, the Nashville Parthenon is one of the most interesting and unique pieces of architecture found in Music City.
+Parthenon: Found downtown in the Tennessee Centennial Park, the Parthenon is one of the most interesting and unique pieces of architecture found in this city.
 Built in-scale with the Grecian one, this fantastic piece of engineering summons thousands of visitors each year and remains a popular landmark in the area.

 Hatch Show Print Tour: The Hatch Show Print Tour allows visitors to take a trip back in time to discover some of the most interesting pieces of American art.
 Hatch was responsible for the creation of posters for circuses, minstrel shows, vaudeville acts, and more.
 The printing process still occurs to this day, so guests may even be able to witness some stunning art made right in front of them.

-Tennessee State Capitol: Located in downtown Nashville, the Tennessee State Capitol is a wonderful way to experience the history of this stunning area.
+Tennessee State Capitol: Located downtown, the Tennessee State Capitol is a wonderful way to experience the history of this stunning area.

 The Hermitage: For some more educational fun in downtown Nashville, head to the Hermitage.
 The home of former President Andrew Jackson, this preserved piece of history is certain to provide some unique insight into the past.
 With amazing artifacts, restored furniture, and more you are bound to have an amazing time.